Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 Mechanical Augmentation for Inez:

-• Loot from Rasmussen’s body
+• Looted from Rasmussen’s body

 • Grants access to previously locked areas of the lab